-> If not, try this: in June the company acquired a US patent for a production technique that reduces the amount of salt in food and avoids the need for sodium salt substitutes like calcium, potassium or magnesium salts.
+It has also bought a US patent for a production technique that reduces the amount of salt in food and avoids the need for sodium salt substitutes like calcium, potassium or magnesium salts.

-> The patent could enable the company to commercialise a replacement for table-top salt and salt in crisps, popcorn, cereals and spice mixes.
+The patent could enable the company to commercialise a replacement for table-top salt and salt in crisps, popcorn, cereals and spice mixes.

 Test quantities of µSalt, as it has been dubbed, were manufactured in a facility regulated by the US Food and Drug Administration before being supplied to several organisations for independent testing.